Wuyoder/IntoxicatingSpace/README.md

 - Login default account or signup a new account to become a creator!
   ![](https://github.com/Wuyoder/resource/blob/main/IS/IS_demo1.gif)

 #### Interactive Time Stamp Chatroom

-- Intro's helper at the bottom left corner will let you know more allowed operations.
+- Intro helper at the bottom left corner will let you know more allowed operations.
 - Leave message and interact with someone in chatroom to share your feelings.
 - Click time stamp along with message to fast forward to specific part.